heoly32/umi-dedup/README.md

-# UMI-Bayes
+# UMI-dedup

 ## Dependencies

-UMI-Bayes is tested mainly in Python 3 and not guaranteed to work in Python 2.
+UMI-dedup is tested mainly in Python 3 and not guaranteed to work in Python 2.
 It requires the Python modules `numpy`, `numba`, and `pysam`.

 <!-- ## Installation